|John Broskie's Guide to Tube Circuit Analysis & Design|

 By the way, this assumes the negative-bias voltage was derived from a tap on the secondary.

 This is the old-school way of establishing a low-current, negative-voltage power-supply rail.
-Long ago, solid-state rectifiers were expensive, so half-wave rectification was used, as only one rectifier was needed.
+Long ago, solid-state rectifiers were expensive, so half-wave rectification was used, as only one expensive-at-the-time solid-state rectifier was needed.
 In general, half-wave rectification is a bad idea, as the unidirectional current pulses tend to magnetize the transformer core.
 Fortunately, we need very little current in the negative-bias circuit.
 The alternative approach uses a separate power transformer for developing the negative-bias voltage, which is usually full-wave rectified.
 This power-supply rail will not collapse in voltage when the output stage is driven to full output, so it is form of regulation lite.

 A new problem is that the B+ voltage reservoir capacitor will deplete far faster than the negative-bias reservoir capacitor, assuming a large-valued capacitor is used.
 The test I performed decades ago was to place a two-resistor voltage divider spanning across the B+ voltage to the negative-bias voltage.
 The connection between resistors should be 0Vdc at idle and at full output.